Skip to main content

 Plan Your Meals Before You Shop

-The single most effective strategy is simple: know what you are going to cook before you buy ingredients.
-Households that plan meals before shopping waste up to 40 percent less food than those who wing it.
-A meal plan does not have to be elaborate — even a rough outline of five dinners for the week is enough to transform your shopping habits.
+Know what you are going to cook before you buy perishable ingredients.
+A meal plan does not have to be elaborate — even a rough outline of five dinners for the week gives the shopping list a clear purpose.

 Track What Is in Your Pantry and Fridge